 “It could definitely happen to me,” said Johnson, 51, of Buffalo.“It gives you pause to do a little soul searching.
 That could be me.”

-Many of the concerns from the speakers, and those in the crowd, addressed the problem of racial profiling in the black community.
+Many of the concerns addressed the problem of racial profiling in the black community.

 “A lot of young black men go through the same thing,” said Latonya Prim-Foster, one of those who attended the rally in front of City Hall, “and being quiet is not going to break that cycle.
 We have to rally and have a voice.”